Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 turn infinite loops in souls (2x2 axioms) into the harmony mechanic, they may convert entire floors in a chain reaction and make it look like the Serene Spire

+hypnowells swap creatures by bringing them to nowhere dimension, maybe the only way to access it is to break that swap effect?

 **UI**

 * Inspect elements in the sidebar to know what they do.